Profiles in "Nanoscience and Material Physics" Expertise Area

 • Rez's background is in the theory of electron scattering as applied to electron microscopy and analysis.
 His studies include the development of electron energy loss spectroscopy and the microstructure of kidney stones.

-• Chamberlin is interested in the internal response of condensed matter.
-For example, we want to understand how the magnetization inside a material relaxes as a function of time after removing an applied field.
+• Chamberlin is interested in the thermal and dynamic response inside condensed matter.
+For example, we want to understand how the magnetization of a material relaxes as a function of time after removing an applied field.

 • Drucker is a professor with interests in nanoscience and materials physics.
 His research group performs experimental and theoretical research to better understand the atomistic mechanisms of crystal growth on surfaces.